After Richard Lee McNair mailed himself out, perhaps the most astounding part of his escape was still yet to come.

 Today, Richard Lee McNair resides in a concrete cell at the supermax prison in Florence, Colo. which houses notorious criminals like the Boston Marathon bomber Dzhokhar Tsarnaev, “Unabomber” Ted Kaczynski, and “Shoe Bomber” Richard Reid.

-It’s the most secure prison in the U.S. and Richard Lee McNair has surely earned his place inside.
+It’s the most secure prison in the United States and Richard Lee McNair has surely earned his place inside.